wwmoraes/site/content/posts/kiss-principle-is-not-that-simple/index.md

 attentive eye.
 The excessive level of "ornaments" distracts the user and may lead to a loss of context.

-Even more so if they decided to add all sorts of "optionals" to the end product.
+Even more so if they decided to add all sorts of extras to the end product.
 A small LCD so the pilot could watch their favorite series during a 1:54h trip from New York to London?
 Marvelous!
 What about a popcorn dispenser?
 Delicious.

 ## Finding the sweet spot